In this section

 Ava was diagnosed with transposition of the great arteries/vessels.
 Read Ava's story.

-Transposition of the great arteries (TGA) is a congenital heart defect (present at birth) in which the two main arteries of the heart are completely reversed from how the heart normally develops.
+Dextro-Transposition of the great arteries (TGA or d-TGA) is a congenital heart defect (present at birth) in which the two main arteries of the heart are completely reversed from how the heart normally develops.
 Babies with a TGA heart defect are born with two separate paths of blood circulation, which doesn’t allow the blood to become enriched enough with oxygen before being pumped to the body.
 Other heart defects may be present, too, as the baby’s body adapts to survive with TGA.

-Experts in transposition of the great arteries treatment
+Experts in treating transposition of the great arteries

 Transposition of the great arteries can be life-threatening, so infants born with TGA will likely be admitted to the cardiac intensive care unit (CICU) immediately after delivery.
-Surgery, required to correct TGA, usually takes place within one or two weeks of birth.
+Surgery is a required treatment for TGA and usually takes place within one or two weeks of birth.
 Ideally, babies will have been diagnosed with TGA before birth and delivered in a hospital with the expertise to care for babies with critical congenital heart defects.

 The Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with transposition of the great arteries and offer excellent surgical outcomes.
 Their expertise in all congenital heart defects that may impact your child, along with an onsite Birth Center and our advanced cardiac intensive care specialization, makes the Herma Heart Institute team a trusted partner in your child’s care.